Lookout, don’t step on the Marine Iguana!

-The unique Marine Iguanas feed on algae that grows in the ocean.
-These sea going creatures not only feed in the shallows along the rocks, but they also dive in the depths and feed.
+The unique Marine Iguanas feed on algae that grow in the ocean.
+These sea-going creatures not only feed in the shallows along the rocks, but they also dive in the depths and feed.
 They can hold their breath for more than 30 minutes.
-In addition, they can also drink salt water and have the ability to excrete the salt.
+In addition, they can also drink salt water and have the ability to excrete salt.
 You may see them “spiting salt”.
 The process of spiting salt gives the Marine Iguana a white haze on their heads.

 The Marine Iguanas are black, but the large breeding males become very colorful.
 The males put on their best to impress.
 During mating season they show brilliant reds and greens.

 The Marine Iguanas share a common ancestor with the Galapagos Land Iguana that most likely floated to the Galapagos Islands.
 The Galapagos Marine Iguana has been in the Galapagos Islands for over 8 million years.

 The Galapagos Islands are home to eleven different subspecies of Marine Iguanas.
 In 2017, the first comprehensive taxonomic review of the species in more than 50 years resulted in new findings.
 Based on morphological and genetic evidence, there is now recognition of five new subspecies.
 Come and experience these unique creatures.